FaintLocket424/HaskellNotes/New Vault/The Basic Data Types of Haskell.md

 We will go into much more detail about lists later, but for know just know that the type of a list is `[]`, and that it must have some other type inside of the brackets to be a valid type, `[Int]`.

-You can't have list type without specifying what the list is going to store.
+You can't have list type without specifying what the list is going to store, just like how you can't have an array in C without specifying the type it will store.

 ```Haskell
 [10, 20, 30] :: [Int]